blackmarkt/Udacity-ML/capstone_report_template.md

 - Logistic Regression

 ### Metrics
 Once we have implemented a model, the most important question that arises is how good is the model?
 The most popular approach to evaluating a binary classification problems is by first starting to measure a model's accuracy, precision and f-score (also referred to as f-measure)<sup>3</sup>.
-These classification metrics will provide context for how well each model did compared against a designated baseline.
-Once calculations are complete a confusion matrix will represent the evaluation metrics in a very intuitive quickly accessible visualtion.
+These classification metrics accuracy and f-score provide context for how well each model did compared against a designated baseline.
+Once calculations are complete evaluation metrics are typically put into some sort of visual representation like a confusion matrix.
+For this project because multiple models will be assessed the accuracy and f-scores for each model will be combined into a single plot in order to rank model performance.
 The baseline for this project will be the Naive Bayes Predictor which will serve as the measure of performance of a very simple system.
 A more detailed description of each evaluation metric:

 ***F-beta Score***